yuki24/artemis/README.md

 # Artemis [![Build Status](https://travis-ci.org/yuki24/artemis.svg?branch=master)](https://travis-ci.org/yuki24/artemis)

+Artemis is a GraphQL client that is designed to fit well on Rails.

  * **Convention over Configuration**: You'll never have to make trivial decisions or spend time on boring setup.
 Start making a GraphQL request in literally 30sec.
  * **Performant by default**: You can't do wrong when it comes to performance.
 All GraphQL files are pre-loaded only once in production and it'll never affect runtime performance.
-Comes with options that enable persistent connections and even HTTP/2.0, the next-gen high-performance protocol.
+Comes with options that enable persistent connections and even HTTP/2, the next-gen high-performance protocol.

 <img width="24" height="24" src="https://avatars1.githubusercontent.com/u/541332?s=48&amp;v=4"> Battled-tested at [Artsy](https://www.artsy.net)